jseidl/hass-magic_areas/README.md

 Sending Text-to-speech notifications to media players is awesome, but sending notifications where no-one will hear isn't very smart and not magical at all.
 Area-aware media player is a media player group that will only forward `play` events to configured notification devices (i.e. media players) in areas that are currently `occupied`.

-But wait, you won't wkae up your kids!
+But wait, you won't wake up your kids!
 Magic areas allows you to specify states in which an area must be in order to receive notifications.
 Since Magic Areas supports a `sleep` state, if you leave that state out, areas that are sleeping won't be notified!

 _And that's just the coolest ones, for all the features Magic Areas provides, check out the [wiki](https://github.com/jseidl/hass-magic_areas/wiki/Features)._